junxit/us-congress-code/title-42/chapter-7/sec-1395oo.md

 ### Effective Date

 Pub.
 L. 92–603, title II, § 243(c), Oct.
 30, 1972, 86 Stat.
-1422, provided that: “The amendments made by this section [enacting this section and amending section 1395h of this title] shall apply with respect to cost reports of providers of services, as defined in title XVIII of the Social Security Act [this subchapter], for accounting periods ending on or after June 30, 1973.”
+1422, provided that: “The amendments made by this section [enacting this section and amending section 1395h of this title] shall apply with respect to cost reports of providers of services, as defined in title XVIII of the Social Security Act [42 U.S.C.
+1395 et seq.], for accounting periods ending on or after June 30, 1973.”

 ### References in Other Laws to GS–16, 17, or 18 Pay Rates